 New to this?
 Read about Four Natures & Five Flavors and Channel Tropism

 The dried root bark of Lycium chinense or L. barbarum (Solanaceae).
 Cold and sweet, entering the Lung, Liver, and Kidney channels.
-Excels at clearing deficiency heat and abating bone-steaming; also clears Lung fire.
+Excels at clearing vacuity heat and abating bone-steaming; also clears Lung fire.
 From the same plant as Gou Qi Zi (the berry) but with entirely different functions.

 Reference range for non-pregnant adults.
 Not a personalized prescription.
 Pregnancy, lactation, and pediatric use require specialist supervision.